PrimeAcademy/dockerizing-application/README.md

 [Try Docker containers](https://www.docker.com/get-started) with free, hosted lab tutorials or download and take a tutorial to start building apps.

+## Lesson Stages

+- Single Docker Container
+- Adding Docker Compose
+- Running Multiple Containers
+- Server Container
+- Database Container

+## Single Docker Container

+We're gonna start by looking at how we setup a single **Docker Container**.
+This single **Container** will be used to launch and run a React application built using `create-react-app` as the base setup.

-## Dockerfile, Docker with Single Container
+### Dockerfile, Docker with Single Container

 1. In order to setup a single docker container for your development environment you need to create a file named `Dockerfile` in the root of your project directory.